Sameer725/cbh-take-home-project/Ticket_Breakdown.md

 - **Description**:
   A new customId column should be added to agent table.

-- **Acceptance Criteris**
+- **Acceptance Criteria**

   - Agents table should have a new nullable field of named customId.

 - **Implementation**

   1. Add a new nullable `customId` column in Agents table.
+  2. Establish a one to many relationship between Facilities and Agents.
-  2. Add a way for Facilities to assign a customId to each agent they work with.
+  3. Add a way for Facilities to assign a customId to each agent they work with.

 - **Estimation**: 4hrs

   1. Implementation: 3hrs
   2. Testing: 1hr

+  ### Task 2: API to retrieve the shift using the Agent id.

+- **Description**:
+  Create a function `getShiftByAgentId` which will return all the Shifts worked by the given Agent.
+The function take `agentId` as parameter.

+- **Acceptance Criteria**
+  Given the `agentId` this function should return all the Shifts that the agent has worked on.

+- **Implementation**:

+1. Add a method `getShiftByAgentId`, to retrive all Shifts information from Shifts table.

+- **Estimation**: 6hrs

+1. Implementation: 4hrs
+2. Testing: 2hrs

 ### Task 2: API to retrieve the shift using the Agent id.